-To enhance the benefit to members, the Institute became the 79th Chapter of the American Institute in 1996 while maintaining its status as an independent national body.
-Members of the Institute are also eligible for membership of the American Institute of Industrial and Systems Engineers.
+To enhance members’ benefits, the Institute became the 79th Chapter of the American Institute in 1996 while maintaining its status as an independent national body.
+Members of the IIESMS are also eligible for membership in the Institute of Industrial and Systems Engineers (IIES).
 Members who choose to avail of this facility have access to the membership benefits of that Institute.

 In 2020 the Institute evolved into the Institute of Industrial Engineering and Safety Management Systems (IIESMS).
 The Institute is a founding member of the “World Confederation of Productivity Sciences”.

 Government, Unions and Education organisations in Ireland recognise the Institute.
 As a result, the Government has granted the Institute the right to make a nomination to the Industry and Commerce panel of the Irish Senate.